-Commissioners' Bread Basket
+Commissioners' Breadbasket

-ENTRY: Thursday, July 25, 1:00-6:00 pm, EH JUDGING: Thursday, July 25, 6:00 pm, EH EXHIBIT RELEASE: Sunday, July 28, noon
+ENTRY: Thursday, July 24, 1:00-6:00 pm, EH JUDGING: Thursday, July 24, 6:00 pm, EH EXHIBIT RELEASE: Sunday, July 27, noon

 - Open to non-professional groups or individuals.
-The exhibit should reflect the Fair Theme: "Get Carried Away at the Shawnee County Fair." - The exhibit consists of a decorated basket filled with six various yeast breads (loaves and/or six rolls individually wrapped in clear plastic) using at least two kinds of yeast dough. - Include with the exhibit a sample of each kind of bread for judging.
+The exhibit should reflect the Fair Theme: "Barnyard Bash at the Shawnee County Fair." - The exhibit consists of a decorated basket filled with six various yeast breads (loaves and/or six rolls individually wrapped in clear plastic) using at least two kinds of yeast dough. - Include with the exhibit a sample of each kind of bread for judging.
 Samples should be individually wrapped and placed in a small box.
 Basket will count 30% and breads 70% of judging. - 4.
 One copy of the recipe must accompany each entry. - The first-place basket will be presented to the County Commissioners following the judging on Thursday evening. - 6.
 Premiums are as follows:

-First place-\$50 Second place-\$40 Third place-\$30 Fourth place-\$20 Fifth place-\$10
+1st place \$50 2 nd place \$40 3 rd place \$30 4 th place \$20 5 th place \$10

-Class # Class Description CB01 County Commissioners' Bread Basket
+Class # Class Description CB01 Commissioners' Breadbasket